 On 9 February 1893, a petition signed by eleven Freemasons and recommended “for the favourable consideration of the MW the Grand Master” by the Master of Royal Athelstan Lodge, No. 19, was presented at Freemasons’ Hall.

-The Petition named the Marquess of Tweeddale, KT as the first master.
+The Petition named the Marquess of Tweeddale, Knight Templar as the first master.
 Telegraph Cable Lodge, No. 2470 was formed to join men from several telegraph companies together, as well as others interested in the advancement of underwater telegraphy and electrical engineering.
 The Latin motto on the lodge’s badge translates as ‘Everywhere under the sea’.